Meet Our Midwives

 Brit and Ryann attended a federally accredited Midwifery school in Bridgton, ME.
+At Birthwise, they took dozens of courses, including those in normal and complicated labor and birth, VBAC, therapeutic and functional nutrition, herbalism, homeopathy, breastfeeding, and placenta encapsulation.
 Brit graduated in June of 2017 and Ryann is expected to graduate in October 2017.
 With the creation of NOVA Women's Health Collective, and the idea to integrate other types of health supporters and care providers, they hope to increase access and resources to women's health services and education.
+In particular, Brit and Ryann are experienced in VBAC and VBA2C and passionate about serving VBAC families.
+They also have an interest in serving mothers who are committed to unique ways of eating such as paleo or keotgenic diet, since these mothers often have difficulty finding providers who understand their nutritional requirements.

 We offer collaborative care, group prenatal meetings, and an alternate, mother friendly care schedule with more focus on the postpartum period.
 You can find out more about NOVA WHC midwifery here.